kstojanovski/software-design-pattern/structural-patterns.md

 ### Composite

 Composite pattern is used where we need to treat a group of objects in similar way as a single object.<br>
-Composite pattern composes objects in term of a tree structure to represent part as well as whole hierarchy.<br><br>
+Composite pattern composes objects in term of a tree structure to represent part as well as whole hierarchy.
 #### Structure
 Compose (has list if Compose).

 ### Flightweight

 The flyweight pattern is a design pattern that is used to minimise resource usage when working with very large numbers of objects.<br><br>
-Cache is used for this pattern.<br>
+Cache is used for this pattern.
 #### Behaviour
 1. getObjectFromCache - if object doesn't exsit create new one otherwise return the object.
 2. Manipulate the necessary properties.